ubleipzig/solrdump/README.md

 README
 ======

-Export fields from a SOLR index to tabular form, fast.
+Export fields from a SOLR index as JSON.

 * https://cwiki.apache.org/confluence/display/solr/Pagination+of+Results

+Requesting large number of documents from SOLR by increasing the start parameter can be inefficient:

+> When you wish to fetch a very large number of sorted results from Solr to
+> feed into an external system, using very large values for the start or rows
+> parameters can be very inefficient.

-Especially section: *Fetching A Large Number of Sorted Results: Cursors*
+See also: *Fetching A Large Number of Sorted Results: Cursors*

 > As an alternative to increasing the "start" parameter to request subsequent
 > pages of sorted results, Solr supports using a "Cursor" to scan through